 \subsection{The Herschel SPIRE-FTS}

-The \spirefts\ instrument employed a Mach-Zehnder interferometer \citep{MachZ2} as a Fourier transform spectrometer (FTS) with two input ports.
+The \spirefts\ instrument employed a Mach-Zehnder interferometer \citep{MachZ2} as an FTS with two input ports.
 The first FTS input was illuminated by the \herschel\ telescope, while the second FTS input port was coupled to the Spectrometer Calibrator (SCAL), a cryogenic temperature-controlled source designed to load-match emission from the \herschel\ primary optics \citep{MachZ}.
 The SPIRE instrument team found that SCAL was not necessary to compensate for the telescope emission during routine observations, but it noticeably increased the photon noise when heated \citep{SCAL_gone}.
 As a result, SCAL was left to drift with the temperature of the optical bench around $4.5$ K, and for most \spirefts\ observations did not play a role.
-Here we treat the \spirefts\ as a low-resolution spectro-photometer sensitive to continuum emission, therefore the SCAL emission will induce a systematic in our data, as discussed further in Section \ref{sec:hipe}.
+Here, we treat the \spirefts\ as a low-resolution (LR) spectro-photometer sensitive to continuum emission; therefore, the SCAL emission will induce a systematic in our data, as discussed further in Section \ref{sec:hipe}.

 The \spirefts\ output focal plane was populated by independent bolometer arrays coupled to the FTS element via a dichroic beamsplitter.
 The long wavelength array (termed ``SLW'') covered $447-1018$ GHz and comprised $19$ detectors in a hexagonal close-packed pattern, as described in \citet{SPIRE_both}.
-There are known difficulties connecting the continuum brightness measured in the short wavelength array to SLW \citep{Valtchanov2018}, and since the high frequency data does not constrain the \SZe\ emission in a useful way we opted to ignore them in this study.
+There are known difficulties connecting the continuum brightness measured in the short-wavelength array to SLW \citep{Valtchanov2018}, and since the high-frequency data ($944-1568$~GHz) does not constrain the \SZe\ emission in a useful way, we opted to ignore them in this study.

 An internal beam steering mirror near the input of the spectrometer permitted spatial modulation of the telescope beam and is used to ``jiggle'' the field of view of the focal plane array to produce fully-sampled images.
-The observations under study were performed in the intermediate sampling mode of the instrument, which comprises four jiggle positions separated by one beam-width \citep{vignett}.
+The observations under study were performed in the intermediate sampling mode of the instrument, which comprises four jiggle positions separated by one beamwidth \citep{vignett}.
 The change in optical configuration was also the source of a strong instrumental systematic, as discussed in Section \ref{sec:hipe}.